Bishop, California: Water conflicts of the Owens Valley

 As Los Angeles expanded during the late 19th century, it began outgrowing its water supply.
 Fred Eaton, mayor of Los Angeles, promoted a plan to take water from Owens Valley, where Bishop lies, to Los Angeles via an aqueduct.
 Between 1905 and 1907, most of the land in the Owens Valley was purchased from farmers and ranchers at bargain prices by Eaton, ostensibly for a his own use.
 The real goal was to send Owens Valley water south to Los Angeles.
 In 1907, Eaton traveled to Washington to meet with advisers of Theodore Roosevelt to convince them that the water of the Owens River would do more good flowing through faucets in Los Angeles than it would if used on Owens Valley fields and orchards.
 Despite a political fight with Congressman Sylvester Smith, who represented the area around Bishop, Roosevelt decided in favor of the aqueduct.

 The aqueduct was built from 1907 to 1913 under the supervision of William Mullholland.
 The aqueduct is 223 mi long, used no pumping stations; only gravity siphons.
-By 1928, Los Angeles owned 90 percent of the land and subsequent water rights in Owens Valley effectively rendering all agriculture, economic and development interests in the region effectively dead.
+From the 1910s to 1930s, the Los Angeles Department of Water and Power purchased much of the valley for water rights and control.
+The result was a substantial change to the Owens Valley culture and environment.
+The economy of Bishop suffered when farmers, ranchers and land owners sold much of their property.
+By 1928, Los Angeles owned 90 percent of the land and subsequent water rights in Owens Valley rendering all agriculture, economic and development interests in the region effectively dead.
 With the diversion of water to Los Angeles, the Owens Lake and lower Owens River dried up, forcing many valley residents to leave the area.
 For a number of years, Owens Valley residents expressed much animosity toward the city of Los Angeles; for example, in Dry Ditches, a book of poems published in 1934 by the Parcher family of Bishop.
-The Owens Valley–city of Los Angeles conflict was the inspiration of the 1974 film Chinatown, starring Jack Nicholson.
+Jack Foley, a Bishop resident and sound effects specialist, mitigated the economic loss by persuading several Los Angeles studio bosses that the town of Bishop would be ideal as a location to shoot westerns.